newbreedofgeek/html5-thor/README.md

 ```

 ### Folder Structure Integrity
-The SDK is a open and flexible option to build your apps.
-But it also is the foundation to automate the deployment process.
-As such, as a developer you need to ensure you dont break the 'Folder Structure Integrity' that is required by the CT teams automated systems.
+Thor is a open and flexible option to build your apps.
+But it also acts as a the foundation to an SDK that can be used in large development teams who churn out HTML5 apps.
+As such, as a developer you need to ensure you dont break the 'Folder Structure Integrity'.
 This can be validated by running the 'validate' grunt task.
 This task does the following:

 **1. Validates your App's folder structure**